 The next generation of industrial PLC modules will demand high accuracy, reliable operation, and functional flexibility, all in a small, low-cost form factor.
 The ADAS3022, with industry leading integration and performance, supports a wide range of voltage and current inputs to handle a variety of sensors in industrial automation and process control.
 An ideal fit for PLC analog input modules and other data-acquisition cards, the ADAS3022 will enable industrial manufacturers to differentiate their systems while meeting stringent user requirements.

-Maithil Pachchigar is an applications engineer in Precision Converters business unit in Wilmington, MA since joining ADI in 2010.
+Author profile: Maithil Pachchigar is an applications engineer in Precision Converters business unit in Wilmington, MA since joining ADI in 2010.
 He supports the precision ADC product portfolio and customers in the Industrial, Instrumentation, Medical and Energy segments.
 He has nearly 7 years of experience in the semiconductor industry and published several technical articles.
 Maithil received a MSEE from San Jose State University in 2006 and an MBA from Silicon Valley University in 2010.